3rd-Eden/find-package-json/README.md

 ```

 The function accepts 1 optional argument which is the directory it should start
-searching in.
-If nothing is provided it will default to `process.cwd()` as entry
+searching in or a module object with a `filename` key.
+If nothing is provided
-point.
+it will default to `process.cwd()` as entry point.

 As we're build upon the iterator interface you can simply call the `.next()`
 function of the returned result to find the first package.json.
 If you don't